Skip to content

 For Postmates’ security team, the benefit of CodeQL isn’t just customization but also automation, which can save them significant time spent combing code for errors.
 Finding one issue is a start but upon closer inspection, it can unfold into many more variants, Ross explained.
 A third-party researcher might find an issue, but the same one, or a variant of it, can exist elsewhere in a codebase.

 CodeQL adds value by finding variants coming through other channels and in other products.
-It can track data from source to sync.
+It can track data from source to sink.

 Hunting down these variants is a tedious, manual process for many security teams—and it often takes knowledge of the codebase and of a particular development team’s habits.
 For example, if an issue comes up in Postmates’ buyer app (where users order food), Ross knows he might also find it in the merchant and courier apps.
 “You’ll often see the same issue in every code base,” he said.